Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ## Neural Net Interface<a name="netInterface" id="netInterface"></a>

 This is a user written interface that interprets a jpeg encoded image and returns the results in a List of JSON-friendly Maps.
-Settings can be set through configuration or Queriy messages, and settings may differ between the two.
+Settings can be set through configuration or Query messages, and settings may differ between the two.

 ### Default Processor<a name="defaultNet" id="defaultNet"></a>